 When it comes to rent-stabilized apartments, landlords sometimes have a problem with this.
 Tenants have good reason to be worried about construction harassment.
 But if it’s got to be done it’s got to be done.
 If the adjoining apartment has a mold problem that can only be dealt with by accessing your apartment, then you should be there to open the door and let the work continue.
 Just make sure you have good communication with your landlord so you can schedule visits at appropriate times for everyone.

 Be reasonable and don’t pick petty fights

 The policies and rules of your rental will be clearly laid out in your lease.
 Have respect for these and if something isn’t covered in the lease then double-check it with your landlord first.
 It’s fine to make minor alterations such as painting the walls or setting up shelving units.
 Just check your policies first before starting any DIY projects.
-Most landlords are very reasonable about accommodating small changes.
-The worst that can happen is that you’ll be denied permission or be asked to return the apartment to its original condition upon moving out.
+Most landlords are very reasonable about accommodating small tenant changes.
+The worst that can happen is that you’ll be denied permission.
+Also, be asked to return the apartment to its original condition upon moving out.
 It’s better not to pick petty fights over small things.
 Preserving the relationship with your landlord should be the first priority.

 Keep the apartment in good condition

 On moving in it’s a good idea to take photos and document the original state of the apartment.
 This will prevent any issues being raised if there’s a dispute later about whether something was there before or after you moved in.
 When it’s time to move out, patch up any holes left from nails or other small changes made over your time there.
 It’s also a good idea to do a walk-through of the apartment with your landlord before departure so you can be sure you’re both on the same page.